 Electronic health records (EHR) system integration brings the opportunity to switch from a paper-based system to a digitized one.
 Imagine: no more personal health records written on pages in folders and files that could be in many different locations around the country, instead you’d have modern EHR systems that enable patients and clients to have full access to personal health information.

 However, like any other digital solution, electronic health records are not without their drawbacks.
 Moreover, their implementation requires additional costs and time from your medical organization.
 So, how do you know if it’s worth it?
 Or, could you possibly make do with more universal solutions like Google Sheets to save time and money?
-Let’s find out right now—below, we’ill consider all the advantages and disadvantages of EHR systems, analyze their types, highlight financial benefits and integration challenges, as well as help you to decide whether you should use a ready-made solution or resort to custom software development.
+Let’s find out right now—below, we’ll consider all the advantages and disadvantages of EHR software, analyze their types, highlight financial benefits and integration challenges, as well as help you to decide whether you should use a ready-made solution or resort to custom software development.

 EHR components